KateCroudace/RepData_PeerAssessment1/PA1_template.md

 ## 6        0 0.000 2012-11-15      1.717
 ```

-We can then repeat the previous analysis, producing a histogram of the total number of steps taken each day:
+We can then repeat the previous analysis, producing a bar graph of the total number of steps taken each day:

 ```r
 merged_step_agg <- tapply(merged_data$steps, merged_data$date, sum)